Choosing the Right Garlic Varieties

 Frequently Asked Questions

-2. What is the best time to plant garlic?
+Q: When is the best time to plant garlic for a local farmers market?

-Garlic is ready to harvest when the leaves turn yellow and begin to dry out.
-Typically, this occurs in early summer, around June or July.
-It is important to harvest garlic before the foliage completely dies back, as this can reduce the quality and flavor of the bulbs.
+A: Garlic is typically ready to harvest when the leaves turn yellow and begin to wither.
+It is important to harvest garlic before the leaves completely die back, as this can cause the garlic to split and become susceptible to disease.

-6. How do I store my garlic crop?
+Q: How do I store my harvested garlic?